gilch/hissp/docs/lissp_whirlwind_tour.rst

    <function <lambda> at 0x...>

-   _#"Remember the raw string and hash string reader syntax makes Python- level strings, via a Hissp-level string containing a Python string literal.
-It is NOT for creating a Hissp-level string, which would normally contain Python code.
+   ;; Remember the raw string and hash string reader syntax makes Python- ;; level strings, via a Hissp-level string containing a Python string ;; literal.
+It is NOT for creating a Hissp-level string, which would ;; normally contain Python code.
 Use inject for that.
-   "
    #> '"a string"                         ;Python code for a string.
 In a string.
    >>> "('a string')"
    "('a string')"